Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Malware Detection and Classification

-The use of $n$-grams as binary features has been considered for detecting masquerade attacks using UNIX commands \cite[\textit{see e.g.}][]{Geng2011}, for detecting and classifying malicious software \cite[\textit{see e.g.}][]{Kolter2004,Pektas2011} using the binary content of the malware and for characterising the behaviour of a program using the kernel calls in order to detect anomalies \cite[\textit{see e.g.}][]{Marceau}.
-From a Bayesian perspective, these applications just as other cyber security tasks represent a relatively new, interesting and challenging area of research since most of the methods used to detect the attacks belong to the class of machine learning supervised models.
-For the application considered in this paper we centre our attention on the malware classification problem for which we are able to straightforward apply and see the advantages of the beta-CoRM models in particular of the generalised versions that allows us to perform a feature selection process to select an optimal set of features and reduce the uncertainty of the data.

-\subsection{Malware Detection and Classification}
+\section{Malware Detection and Classification}

 Malware is a computational term that is commonly used to describe any software specifically designed to disrupt, damage or gain access to a computer system.
 Traditionally, the use of antivirus software has been essential in order to detect malicious code and to keep the computer systems protected.
 Antivirus software usually makes use of the blacklisting method, where a new program is scanned in search of signatures of known malware and if found, the program is disabled and a warning is flagged.
 This approach is effective for detecting known threats; however, it has been proved to be less effective with new threats and with slight modifications made to the original code to avoid recognition \citep{McGraw}.
 A thorough review of statistical methods to deal with intrusion detection, including malware detection and classification, can be found in \cite{PGV_review}.
-In recent years, machine learning and statistical approaches have been used as an alternative to the blacklisting method and several approaches have been proposed in order to detect malicious code.
-One of such approaches is precisely by analysing the executable content of the malware through $n$-gram profiles \citep[see {\it e.g.}][]{Kolter2004, Pektas2011}.